DanOlinski/Budget/README.md

 npm install
 ```

-3. Copy .env.example in the database folder and input your database information.

-4. Populate database.
+3. Setup Database.
 ```
-npm run db:reset
+Follow the README.md file from within the database folder
 ```

-5. Run the front-end and back-end servers.
+4. Run the front-end and back-end servers.

 In the database terminal, run:
 ```